JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 maven { url 'https://dl.bintray.com/kotlin/kotlin-eap' }
 ```
 </div>
-into the `build.gradle` file *twice*, under the _both_ `repositories { .. }` blocks.

-In the IntelliJ IDEA, you may also need to make sure Gradle is running under JDK 1.8.
-Otherwise, the project import
-may [fail](https://youtrack.jetbrains.com/issue/IDEA-199397).
-Check out the *Gradle Settings* to fix that.
-We will
-need JDK in the system PATH to make the combined Xcode build work.

 Kotlin/Native plugin requires a newer version of Gradle, let's patch the `gradle/wrapper/gradle-wrapper.properties`
 and use the following `distrubutionUrl`: